nickehrlich/GAM113/README.md

 4. Learn problem solving.

 NOTE: These objectives are legacy from the first accredition.
-They will be advised in an upcoming round of non-substantive changes.
+They will be revised in an upcoming round of non-substantive changes.